off-by-some/contrakit/examples/quantum/README.md

 ## The Road Ahead: Expanding the Quantum Information Landscape

-The contradiction measure opens new avenues for understanding quantum mechanics that extend beyond the scenarios examined here.
+The contradiction measure enables further analysis of quantum mechanics that extends beyond the scenarios examined here.
 Several directions emerge naturally from our framework.

 ### Scaling to Complex Quantum Systems